 Waits the specified amount of time before continuing.

 Due to the granularity of the OS's time-keeping system, Delay is typically rounded up to the nearest multiple of 10 or 15.6 milliseconds (depending on the type of hardware and drivers installed).
-For example, a delay between 1 and 10 (inclusive) is equivalent to 10 or 15.6 on most Windows 2000/XP systems.
 To achieve a shorter delay, see Examples.

 The actual delay time might wind up being longer than what was requested if the CPU is under load.
 This is because the OS gives each needy process a slice of CPU time (typically 20 milliseconds) before giving another timeslice to the script.

 A delay of 0 yields the remainder of the script's current timeslice to any other processes that need it (as long as they are not significantly lower in priority than the script).
 Thus, a delay of 0 produces an actual delay between 0 and 20 ms (or more), depending on the number of needy processes (if there are no needy processes, there will be no delay at all).
 However, a Delay of 0 should always wind up being shorter than any longer Delay would have been.